mapninja/CartoDB_Odyssey_Tutorial_for_Story_Maps/ReadMe.md

 ```

-And, the code for the Culstom HTML Popup:
+##And, the code for the Custom HTML Popup in CartoDB:

 ```
 <div class="cartodb-popup header with-image v2" data-cover="true">